cgcardona/cgcardona.github.com/2013/feb/4_yc_investments_or_hackernews.md

 I'm a software developer.
 It's how I make my living and it's what I'm passionate about.
 About 2 years ago a friend told me about hacker news.
 He said there was tons of stuff that I'd dig.

-Over time it has proved to be such a crucial source of information regarding the software industry that I now have it as my homepage and go to it multiple times an hour when online.
+Over time it has proven to be such a crucial source of information regarding the software industry that I now have it as my homepage and go to it multiple times an hour when free online.

 ## And your point?